 Dental implants are the major alternative to crowns and bridges.
 This procedure involves placing a support of some kind into your jawbone through surgery.
 The support will be made from a metal, such as titanium, which is compatible with the body.

-Eventually, osteointegration will occur, which is when the cells in your jawbone fuse with the dental implant.
+Eventually, osteointegration will occur, which is when the cells in your jawbone fuse with the implant.
 This way, you get a more natural result and your bones remain healthy.
 While bridges may slip over time, implants will not.
 They are also stable.
 Implants are an option that doesn’t affect nearby teeth and are easy to care for.
 However, they may be a bit more expensive.

 Things to Consider